How long have you been an agent?

 Hire a company or an individual designer who specializes in real estate websites to give yours a makeover or to create one from scratch.
 An internet search for “best real estate website developers” will give you results with lots of opinions as to which qualify.
 Shop wisely and compare your options.

 As for your social media pages, they’re an opportunity to reveal a more personal side of yourself.
 People want to do business with those they know, like, and trust, so use social media as a way to let your audience get to know you.
-Shannon Gillette uses Instagram to connect with her sphere in a very authentic and personal way—and closed $50M from followers who called her.
+Shannon Gillette, a superstar agent in Scottsdale, Arizona, uses Instagram to connect with her sphere in a very authentic and personal way—and closed $50M from followers who called her!

 Social media is also a place to provide value and share information that depicts you as an expert.
 One easy task would be to post a list of FAQs with the answers.
 You can connect a PDF to a form requesting visitors’ contact information and then add them to your database as leads you can continue to drip on.